Spectral dissection of finite rank perturbations of normal operators: THE EXISTENCE OF INVARIANT SUBSPACES

 \section{THE EXISTENCE OF INVARIANT SUBSPACES}

 The aim of this section is to prove the following result.

-\begin{theorem} Suppose $T$ is given by~\eqref{perturb-T} and satisfies (D) and (K).
-If either $\Der\supp\mu$ is not connected or there exists a domain $G$, whose boundary is a Lipschitz Jordan curve, such that $G\cap \Der\supp\mu=\emptyset$ and the intersection of $\supp\mu$ with the boundary of $G$ contains an arc, then $T$ has a nontrivial \marginpar{HYPERINV- \\ ARIANT?} invariant subspace. \end{theorem}
+\begin{theorem} Suppose the linear operator $T$ is given by~\eqref{perturb-T} and satisfies conditions (D) and (K).
+If either $\Der\supp\mu$ is not connected or there exists a domain $G$, whose boundary is a Lipschitz Jordan curve, such that $G\cap \Der\supp\mu=\emptyset$ and the intersection of $\supp\mu$ with the boundary of $G$ contains an arc, then $T$ has a nontrivial invariant subspace. \end{theorem}

 The proof of this result will rely on the following known fact.

 \begin{thmA}[Privalov's uniqueness theorem, see \cite{Privalov-book}, Ch.
 IV, \S2.6] If a function $f(z)$, meromorphic on a domain, bounded by a rectifiable Jordan curve $\Ga$, has angular limit values equal to zero on a subset $E$ of $\Ga$ with $\cH^1(E)>0$, then $f$ is identically zero. \end{thmA}